Postcards from a Young Man

-Postcards from a Young Man is the tenth studio album by Welsh alternative rock band Manic Street Preachers, released on 20 September 2010.
-The Manics began recording the album (provisionally titled It's Not War – Just the End of Love) in October 2009 at their Faster Studio in Cardiff and finished in June 2010.
-The album was intended by the band as "one last shot at mass communication".
+Postcards from a Young Man is the tenth studio album by Welsh alternative rock band Manic Street Preachers, released on 20 September 2010 by Columbia Records.

-The album reached the number 3 spot on the UK charts and was supported by the Manics' most extensive tour of the UK to date.
+The band described the album to be "one last shot at mass communication".
+The album achieved commercial and critical success, reaching the number three spot on the UK charts and was supported by the Manics' most extensive tour of the UK to date.

 Background

+The Manics began recording the album (provisionally titled It's Not War – Just the End of Love) in October 2009 at their Faster Studio in Cardiff and finished in June 2010.
 In an interview for NME, Bradfield said "We're going for big radio hits on this one [...]
 It isn't a follow-up to Journal for Plague Lovers."
 Nicky Wire has said "We've always been about infiltrating the mainstream.
 It was a conscious decision this time to want to hear ourselves on the radio.
 Our mantra at the start was 'If you've got something to say, say it to as many people as possible'."
 In pre-release interviews Wire also compared the album to the Aerosmith album Pump, saying that "it's going to be an amazing album...
 Send Away the Tigers was Permanent Vacation; this next one is our Pump."